Fewshin/linearCongruentialGeneratorC/README.md

 # linearCongruentialGeneratorC
 My implementation of a LCG in C. This is not a library, the purpose is to help my understanding of PRNGs.
+This algo is not Cryptographically Secure.